 Gotta get the hands in the dough.

-The post "Spontaneous Collaborative Song Writing: 50 Ways" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2014/11/collaborative-song-writing/) on November 25, 2014.
+The post "Spontaneous Collaborative Song Writing: 50 Ways" was originally rescued from the bottom of a stangant pond at CogDogBlog (https://cogdogblog.com/2014/11/collaborative-song-writing/) on November 25, 2014.